-The draft TOR was released for public and advisory agency comment for 20 business days from 3 November to 3 December 2012.
+The draft terms of reference (TOR) was released for public and advisory agency comment for 20 business days from 3 November to 3 December 2012.
 Twenty submissions were lodged and changes were made to the TOR as a result of these submissions.
+The final TOR was provided to the proponent on 9 January 2013 and set out the matters to be addressed in an EIS.